DL-Thompson/DL-Thompson.github.io/index.md

 ### About Me

 My name is Lucas Thompson.
-I am currently located in Hattiesburg, Mississippi where I recently worked and studied at the University of Southern Mississippi.
-I have decided to leave academia, and I am currently seeking employment in my field.
+I currently live in Atlanta, Georgia.
+I recently moved here from Hattiesburg, Mississippi where I worked and studied at the University of Southern Mississippi.

 I graduated summa cum laude from the University of Southern Mississippi in 2014 with a Bachelors Degree in Computer Science and 4.0 GPA.
 I continued on to obtain a Masters Degree with a 4.0 GPA in Computer Science in 2015, and I began the pursuit of a Ph.D. in Computational Science.
 After five semesters in the Ph.D. program, I decided to leave and pursue employment.
 Previous to obtaining my degrees, I spent eight years working in construction, welding, and metal fabrication.